 As we mentioned, this should be a rare occurrence.
 If you do need to remove the backplate for this reason, we recommend that you follow any instructions set forth by your motherboard’s manufacturer.
 This way, you can mitigate any risk of damaging the board itself.

 Many motherboards come with backplates.
-However, it is possible that you’ll find some boards that do not have their own plates.
+However, you may find some boards that do not have their own plates.
 This can be quite rare, and almost all boards in modern systems should have plates.

-It is possible that you’re dealing with an older model that doesn’t have one installed, though.
+You may be dealing with an older model that doesn’t have one installed.
 In most cases, this is because it is assumed that whatever cooler you choose will have a plate of its own.
 This is where the importance of compatibility comes into play.

-We mentioned that retail backplates were pretty standardized, but you could be using a board that doesn’t have one at all.
-In this case, it is important to make sure that the cooler you choose does include one of its own.
+We mentioned that retail backplates were pretty standardized, but you could use a board that doesn’t have one.
+In this case, it is important to ensure that the cooler you choose includes one of its own.
 Because backplates are so necessary for heavier coolers or motherboard protection, most of the ones you find should have plates of their own.

 Backplates are simple yet effective metallic pieces attached to the rear panel of a motherboard.
 You can also find similar plates on many aftermarket central processor coolers.
 In a minor way, the backplate can protect some of the connectors on the board from dust and debris.

-However, it also serves to keep the motherboard safe from the cooler, and helps to ensure that heat gets to where the cooler can deal with it.
-Backplates of some type are necessary, particularly for heavier coolers, and most manufacturers of retail parts will standardize them for the convenience of the user.
+However, it also keeps the motherboard safe from the cooler and helps ensure that heat gets to where the cooler can deal with it.
+A backplate of some type is necessary, particularly for heavier coolers, and most manufacturers of retail parts will standardize them for the user’s convenience.